springwolf/springwolf.github.io/docs/behind-the-scenes.md

 By using `swagger-parser`, all the `@Schema` and other swagger annotations are supported as well as `@JsonProperty` through the use of the objectmapper.

 ### ModelConverters
-ModelConverters provide a way to improve documentation for classes, which cannot be modified, for example because they are part of an external library.
+ModelConverters provide a way to improve documentation for classes, which can't be modified, for example because they're part of an external library.
 They follow the same plugin model.

 ## Putting it all together